 From a personal perspective, though I can’t be absolutely sure that breastfeeding my daughter is to thank, I believe breastfeeding helped my mental health during a difficult time.
 Following a traumatic delivery I suffered PNA; but over time I’ve managed to completely change my mindset and have never been more content.

 I wonder whether breastfeeding truly contributed to this change in me; either way, I’m so grateful for the life I live today.
-In fact, this positive attitude is one of the traits I wish to instil in Pixie, and is a big part of my blog now.
+In fact, this positive attitude is one of the traits I wish to instil in my girls, and is a big part of my life now.
 My greatest hope for her is that she will thrive in a happy and relaxed environment, far away from the stress and anxiety I have known in the past.
 I hope to inspire this same attitude in others too, because I know firsthand how beneficial it can be; and so my mission statement (cringe, I know, but every business needs one!) is:

 Promoting mindfulness and gratitude for a more appreciative life – particularly in and of our children; championing gentle and supportive parenting which models the behaviours we wish to foster in our little ones.